W4118/W4118.github.io/workflow.md

 ### Remapping Leader

 Vim has the concept of a "leader" key, which is used to program personal keyboard shortcuts.
-By default, it is mapped to `\`, which is a little difficult to read.
+By default, it is mapped to `\`, which is a little difficult to reach.
 I suggest mapping it to either `<space>` or comma `,` (I prefer space).
 In your `~/.vimrc`, write either

 ```
 let mapleader ="\<Space>"